I don't need a show dog, just a good family pet.

 How do I reserve a puppy from a current or upcoming litter?

 We have a sales contract that protects you, as a buyer, saying you are getting a healthy puppy from specified parents at an agreed price and you secure your place on the list with a $250 deposit that is applied to the overall agreed price.
 All you have to do is contact us and we can email the sales contract for you to look over.

 Are your dogs registered with the AKC?
 Yes, we usually have 4 or 5 Vizslas at any given time that are all exercised, played with, and of course spoiled every day and they are all registered with the AKC.
 We will have a litter of puppies occasionally and all puppies placed with familes will include AKC paperwork designated as Limited meaning they can still be registered with the AKC and compete in Obedience, Tracking, Field Trials, Hunting Tests, Herding, Lure Coursing, Agility and Earthdog events but cannot be used for breeding.
 See the following link for more information: http://www.akc.org/register/limited-registration

 How much do your puppies cost?

-Puppies that are sired by a show champion are $1,100.
-Puppies sired by non show champion male are $950.
-All you do is fill out the sales contract and mail it back to us along with a personal check (or paypal) for $200 to hold your spot on the waiting list.
+Puppies are $1,250, male or female.
+All you do is fill out the sales contract and mail it back to us along with a personal check for $250 to hold your spot on the waiting list.
+Paypal and Venmo also accepted for convenience and tracking.
 Final balance is due at the time you pick up your puppy or just prior to shipping.
 Sales tax will have to be added for any puppy picked up from our facility - it is Iowa State Law that we submit that to the Department of Revenue.